-Procedure: Take a iron nail, a piece of zinc, copper, coal, aluminium, place all of above one by one on a block of iron and strike it 4 and 5 times with a hammer.
+Take an iron nail, a piece of zinc, copper, coal, aluminium, place all of the above one by one on a block of iron and strike it 4 and 5 times with a hammer.

 2. Coal is broken into small pieces. i.e. it is not a metal, because it does not show the property of malleability.